vivshaw/vivshaw.github.io/_posts/blog/2017-02-03-robot-brain-scala.md

 ## Feedforward

 Now that we have our fields, let's define a feedforward pass.
 This is simpler than it may sound; all we need to do is go through each layer of our network starting with the input layer, multiply our activation by our weight and add the bias, then continue onward, feeding the result into the next layer until we hit our output layer.
+All we need is a `zip` and a `foreach`, and we're golden!

 ```scala
 // Plug an activation into the network and return the output